nfdi4objects/n4o-graph-importer/README.md

 #### POST /mappings/:id/receive

 Receive and process mappings from a mapping source.
 The location of the data is taken from mapping source field `access` if existing.
 The location can be overridden with optional query parameter `from` with an URL or a file name from local data directory.
 The file format is derived from file name extension, unless explicitly specified in metadata field `access.format`.

-TODO: document supported formats.
+Mappings can be given as:

+- plain RDF triples in Turtle syntax (extension `.nt` or `.ttl`)
+- plain RDF triples in RDF/XML syntax (extension `.rdf` or `.xml`)
+- newline delimited JSON with [JSKOS Concept Mappings](https://gbv.github.io/jskos/#concept-mappings) (extension `.ndjson`), only 1-to-1 mappings are included

+Mapping metadata such as date of creation and annotations is ignored.

 #### GET /mappings/:id/receive

-Get latest receive log of mapping from a specific mapping source.
+Get latest receive log of a mapping source.

 #### POST /mappings/:id/load